SmartTrafficPY/smartcity-asuncion/README.md

 If not installed yet, follow the official guide in https://docs.docker.com/install/ and docker-compose here: https://docs.docker.com/compose/install/

 ## Deployment
-First of all, you need to put some environments variables in a `.env` file inside `postgres-db` directory, containing the following:
+First of all, you need to put some environments variables in a `.env` named file inside the `postgres-db` directory, containing the following:

 ```
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=example